BERDesigns/idm232-ber46/temp.md

 TO DO:

-Fix data to look better (no more ?s on ingredients + steps) + 'cr�me fra�che', '475�F'

 Check pages to see if data is input correctly (some don't have step names, which can break my formatting)

 Add filters for recipes to SQL + add functionality of filters to site